Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

-## Now we will replace the old netlist with this newly generated netlist after reducing slack.
+## Now we will replace the old netlist with this newly generated netlist which was generated after reducing slack.
 And then we will run *floorplan* , *placement* and *CTS* .

  -